pbollhorn/Calculator/README.md

     `docker start calculator_container`

-6. Open a browser to use the Flask app.
-Use one of these addresses:
+6. Open a browser to use the Flask app:

         "http://localhost:5001" or "http://127.0.0.1:5001"